 As a parent, your child will always be your child, even when they’ve become a fully-grown adult.
 Becoming aware of your son’s addiction, whether it is an addiction to drugs or alcohol is devastating for any parent.
 Be empathetic to his situation, strengthen your relationship with him and make it clear that you are there to help combat his addiction.
-Most importantly, remember that you do not have to shoulder this responsibility all on your own; Port of Call are here to act as a support network for you and your addicted son throughout his recovery journey.
+Most importantly, remember that you do not have to shoulder this responsibility all on your own; Port of Call are here to act as a support network for you and your addicted son throughout his recovery journey and can offer help to find an alcohol rehab centre to start your journey to recovery together.

 Does my son have an addiction?

 A drug addicted son living at home can be particularly challenging and the same goes for living with an alcoholic son.
 Knowing the signs of alcoholism and understanding the symptoms of a drug addiction is the first step in determining whether your son has an addiction and whether he needs access to treatment in order to combat this.
+You can then start to find an alcohol rehab or drug treatment centre together.
 Some of the tell-tale signs that you may have an addicted son can include:

 It is important to note that the characteristics outlined above could be associated with other problems outside of addiction.
 If you have witnessed a significant change in your son’s personality, it is important you speak to him about it first in order to determine that he is not suffering from another problem.
 Nevertheless, it is equally as important to not dismiss any obvious signs that you may have an addicted son.